LunaSare/tutorials2021ms/ms.md

 ## Introduction

-Reproducibility --the extent to which consistent results are obtained when a scientific experiment is repeated (https://cure.web.unc.edu/defining-reproducibility/)--, is a key aspect for the advancement of Science, as it establishes reliability and generality of scientific results (CITE).
+Reproducibility --the extent to which consistent results are obtained when a scientific experiment is repeated (https://cure.web.unc.edu/defining-reproducibility/)--, is a key aspect for the advancement of Science, as it determines reliability and generality levels of scientific results (CITE).
 Reproducibility rates in the natural sciences are low (https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124), prompting prevailing concerns about a reproducibility crisis in the field (CITE).
-The scientific community has united to incentivize cultural changes that will improve reproducibility rates long term, such as transparency and availability (CITE).
+The scientific community has united to incentivize cultural changes that will improve reproducibility rates long term, such as transparency, availability, and workflow automatization, to name a few (CITE).

-In this work, we argue that accesibility is an aspect that must accompany availability in order to achieve full reproducibility.
-We focus on identifying factors that have specifically affected accessibility in the natural sciences, and ways researchers can address it to ensure reproducibility of their workflows.
+In this work, we argue that accesibility is an aspect that must accompany availability in order to achieve full workflow automatization and reproducibility.
+We focus on identifying factors that have specifically affected accessibility in the natural sciences, and ways researchers can address it to ensure reproducible and automatic workflows.

-We use an example in the phylogenetics, a research area in the field of natural sciences that focuses on understanding of evolutionary relationships among organisms by inference of phylogenetic trees.
+We use an example in the phylogenetics, a research area in the field of natural sciences that focuses on understanding evolutionary relationships among organisms by inference of phylogenetic trees.
 Phylogenetics provides the basis to study and understand biological processes (CITE).
-Hence, improving reproducibility and availability of phylogenetic research is of great relevance (CITE).
+Hence, improving reproducibility and availability of phylogenetic research is of great relevance for biological research (CITE).
 The Open Tree of Life project (OpenTree) has developed a platform to make available results from phylogenetic research, by standardizing and storing phylogenetic data with the goal of synthesizing a single phylogenetic tree encompassing all life (CITE).
 All data in OpenTree is open access and available programmatically through its many Application Programming Interface (API) services (CITE).
 Additionally, R packages (CITE) and Python libraries (CITE) have been developed as wrappers for OpenTree API services to make them available to a wider programming audience.
 The R and Python OpenTree wrappers have been utilized by computer-literate individuals, to seamlessly establish reproducible workflows to use and reuse expert phylogenetic knowledge for biological research (CITE datelife, …) and education (CITE phylotastic, galacticEdTools, …).

 The OpenTree project is proof that efforts to increase reproducibility and availability have also greatly increased computational knowledge and skill requirements in phylogenetics, and this might be true for all natural sciences.
 Computing is not a common skill nor main interest among biologists and naturalists.
 OpenTree's high-level programming language wrappers are still infrequently or not fully adopted by students and researchers with any level of programming knowledge, slowing down a wider adoption of reproducbile workflows in phylogenetics.
 For research areas in which computation plays a significant role in deriving scientific findings, efforts have been largely focused on incentivizing a shift from normalized poor data sharing practices towards increasing availability of raw data from experiments, as well as the computational code used to manage and analyze the data, and the corresponding documentation for data and code, through deposition in a public database or repository (CITE).
 Increased availability of data, code and documentation is considered to be the key requirement for reproducibility by many (https://rss.onlinelibrary.wiley.com/doi/full/10.1111/j.1740-9713.2015.00827.x).
+(Argument link needed here (?): Why focus on documentation next?)
 In this work we focus on improving accessibility of documentation.

-**_Link: Why focus on documentation?_**
+In particular, we identify the necessity for documentation that is written down using language that is common to the target audience to facilitate examination, application, and adoption of code by the wider audience.

+We present a set of principles to generate documentation that improves accessibility of code and documentation.
+We applied these principles to a series of tutorials and vignettes for the OpenTree project.

+## Methods

+### Identifying hurdles to accesibility

 Good primary documentation for code describes general usage of individual functions, the components and variables a function can take, and it should be accompanied with function usage examples on how to apply it (CITE).